ashaza13/hyde-chat/README.md

 All packages return structured responses with "Yes", "No", or "N/A" answers along with explanations.

-## New Feature: AWS Textract Integration
+## New Feature: AWS Textract Integration with AnalyzeDocument API

-The packages now include enhanced document processing capabilities using AWS Textract:
+The packages now include enhanced document processing capabilities using AWS Textract's AnalyzeDocument API:

-- Extracts both text and tables from PDF documents
+- Extracts both text and tables from PDF documents with high accuracy
 - Preserves table structure by converting tables to markdown format
+- Uses the AnalyzeDocument API specifically to better extract table data
 - Integrates with all three approaches (PDF Memory, RAG, and Hyde)
 - Falls back to PyPDF2 if Textract processing fails